 English Language Requirements

-- Applicants whose first language is not English must meet both the academic and English language entry requirements for their course.
-International applicants with queries about the acceptability of their academic or English language qualifications should refer to the Your Country section of the website for advice on comparability with UK qualifications.
+Applicants whose first language is not English must meet both the academic and English language entry requirements for their course.
+In general these are:

-- CPE Cambridge Proficiency: grade C (if taken before January 2015), or 176 overall with not less than 162 in each test element (taken from January 2015).
+- CPE Cambridge Proficiency: grade C (if taken before January 2015), or 176 overall with not less than 162 in each test element (taken from January 2015); or

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2016–2017):